NoobMCBG/DEPlugins/README.md

 <br>

 ## Features
-- Fake deactivate and activate a plugin with just one in-game command
+- Deactivate and activate a plugin with just one in-game command
-- Fake disable plugins

 <br>